lorang92/node-jwt-facebook-login-seed/README.md

 The endpoint POST /verifyAccessToken can be used to validate the jwt access token by supplying the token in the header field "Authorization".

-The endpoint GET /users returns a list of persisted users.
+The endpoint GET /users returns a list of users.